kubeflow/kfctl/operator.md

 # Kubeflow Operator

-## kfctl as an Operator for Kubeflow deployment and management

 Kubeflow Operator helps deploy, monitor and manage the lifecycle of Kubeflow.
 Built using the [Operator Framework](https://coreos.com/blog/introducing-operator-framework) which offers an open source toolkit to build, test, package operators and manage the lifecycle of operators.

 The Operator is currently in incubation phase and is based on this [design doc](https://docs.google.com/document/d/1vNBZOM-gDMpwTbhx0EDU6lDpyUjc7vhT3bdOWWCRjdk/edit#).
 It is built on top of _kfdef_ CR, and uses _kfctl_ as the nucleus for Controller.
 Current roadmap for this Operator is listed [here](https://github.com/kubeflow/kfctl/issues/193).